Fordi/ember-1.4-site/source/guides/routing/rendering-a-template.md

 App.PostRoute = App.Route.extend({
   renderTemplate: function() {
     this.render('favoritePost', {   // the template to render
-      into: 'posts',                // the template to render into
+      into: 'posts',                // the route to render into
-      outlet: 'posts',              // the name of the outlet in that template
+      outlet: 'posts',              // the name of the outlet in the route's template
       controller: 'blogPost'        // the controller to use for the template });
     this.render('comments', {